DesignedSimplicity/MetaGraffiti/README.md

 ## 4th dimensional repository to record moments of space and time

-**MetaGraffiti is a software development framework to process geographic and topographic data for map building and visualizations**
+**A .NET software development framework to process geographic and topographic data for map building and visualizations**

 ## Implementation